 Let $G=(V,E)$ be a graph and $T$ a spanning tree of $G$.
 The number of vertices and edges will be $|V| = n$ and $|E| = m$, resp.
 The number of cycles of a cycle basis is $\mu = m - n + 1$, known as the \emph{cyclomatic number} of $G$.
-The unique path between $u,v \in V$ in the spanning tree $T$, will be denoted $uTv$.
-Denote max-deg(G) (resp. max-deg(T)) and min-deg(G) (resp. min-deg(T)) to the maximum and minimum degree of a node of $G$ (resp. $T$)
+The unique path between $u,v \in V$ in the spanning tree $T$, will be denoted $uTv$; max-deg(G) (resp. max-deg(T)) and min-deg(G) (resp. min-deg(T)) will be the maximum and minimum degree of a node of $G$ (resp. $T$)

 We will refer to the edges $e\in T$ as \emph{tree-edges} and to the edges in $G-T$ as \emph{cycle-edges}.
 Every cycle-edge $e$ induces a cycle in $T \cup \{e\}$, which we will call a \emph{tree-cycle}.
-We will denote $\cap_G(T)$ to the number of non-empty tree-cycle pairwise intersections w.r.t. $T$, and $\cap(G) = \cap_G(T)$ will be the \emph{intersection number} of $G$ in the case where $T$ is a solution of the MSTCI problem.
+We will denote $\cap_G(T)$ to the number of non-empty tree-cycle pairwise intersections w.r.t. $T$, being $\cap(G) = \cap_G(T)$ the \emph{intersection number} of $G$ in the case where $T$ is a solution of the MSTCI problem.